ebataille/express-annotations/README.md

 ### With the AbstractExpressServer

-You only need to extends the `AbstractExpressServer`
+You only need to extend the `AbstractExpressServer`

 ```typescript